 The law treats Airbnb differently depending upon which state the Airbnb rental is situated, but there is also an issue between different local government areas within states.

 For example, local councils in New South Wales regulate short-term holiday rentals.
 The Zoning Laws or Local Environmental Plan of a particular council determines whether an individual can let a property as a holiday rental.
 A breach of these laws can result in action being taken under the planning laws or more generally under the Environmental Protection Act 1979 (NSW) (EPA).

 Interestingly, third parties can bring an action under the EPA where individuals use property without the necessary planning approval.
-This law means that it is possible for an industry association (such as a hoteliers association), neighbours or a local council could prosecute a resident for letting their property on Airbnb.
+This law means that it is possible for an industry association (such as a hoteliers association), neighbours or a local council to prosecute a resident for renting their property on Airbnb.

 For instance, the Sydney Morning Herald reported in 2015 that Randwick Council had issued a letter threatening property owners with a fine for renting their properties on Airbnb.
 This penalty was on the count of operating an unauthorised bed and breakfast establishment.

 Not only are Council Zoning Laws a minefield, but there is another layer of complexity in the situation where tenants are renting out a rental property by subletting it to subtenants for short-term Airbnb stays.

 The recent Supreme Court of Victoria case of Swan v Uecker VSC 313 considered whether Airbnb was a sublease or licence.
 In this case, a landlord, Ms Swan (landlord), owned a two bedroom apartment in Melbourne (apartment) which she leased to the tenants Uecker & Greaves (tenants) in August 2015 for a 12-month lease (lease).